Medicinal properties of mate (Ilex paraguariensis)

 In some treaties mate appears as a chronic fatigue remedy, although due to the side effects of caffeine, we recommend taking other remedies for fatigue.

-*More information on the matte side effects in the listing above.
+*More information on the matte side effects in the listing below.

-Mate is used in diets to loose weight because of the following properties:
+Mate is used in diets to lose weight because of the following properties: